web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | **Test project** | available & active GitHub / not (25%) | Live or 🚧 (exclusion criteria) | public team / not (25%) | available & not marketing docs / not (25%) | available & up to date third-party audit / not (25%) | external contributors outside of the team members | What licenses are in use | Some form of support available? (telegram, discord, forum) | from 0 to 100% |
 | **score** | 12.5% | 12.5% | 12.5% | 12.5% | 12.5% | 12.5% | 12.5% | 12.5% | 100% |

+**GitHub**
+* Is it in stable release, 1.0 and not an alpha or untested code?
+* Are there many PRs and Issues pending?
+* Are there external contributors outside of the team members?

+**Docs**
+- TBD

+**Team**
+* Check if there are known contributors (reputation 101)
+* Check commits at GitHub
+* How many community contributors beyond core team?

+**Third-party audit**
+- Were bugs fixed?
+- How centralized is the protocol governance?
+- How centralized are product updates?